Fireside

 people--frankly, there's just not much money to be made and no

-personal glory to be obtained, telling the story God's way.
+personal glory to be obtained, telling the story God's way--the simple Truth.

 And while we do welcome all